cbeauhilton/Halve/_posts/2019-06-10- python-write-my-paper.md

 ---
 layout: post
 title: "Python, Write My Paper"
-toc: true
+toc: false
 image: /images/unsplash-grey-flowerbuds.jpg
 categories:
   - AI for MDs
 tags:
   - coding
   - python
+  - fstring
   - laziness
-  - tableone
 ---

 ![laziness is prioritization]({{ site.url }}/images/pixabay-lazy-1.png){:class="img-responsive"}

-Computers are good at doing tedious things.[^1] Many of the early advances in computing were accomplished to help people do tedious things they didn't want to do, like the million tiny equations that make up a calculus problem.[^2] It has also been said, and repeated, and I agree, that one of the three virtues of a good programmer is laziness.[^3] One of the most tedious parts of my job is writing paragraphs containing the results of lots of math relating to some biomedical research project.
+Computers are good at doing tedious things.[^1]

+Many of the early advances in computing were accomplished to help people do tedious things they didn't want to do, like the million tiny equations that make up a calculus problem.[^2] It has also been said, and repeated, and I agree, that one of the three virtues of a good programmer is laziness.[^3]

+One of the most tedious parts of my job is writing paragraphs containing the results of lots of math relating to some biomedical research project.
 To make this way easier, I use a core Python utility called the `f-string`, in addition to some other tools I may write about at a later date.[^4]

 ## The problem

 First, here's an example of the kinds of sentences that are tedious to type out, error prone, and have to be fixed every time something changes on the back end (--> more tedium, more room for errors).

 "In the study period there were 1,485,880 hospitalizations for 708,089 unique patients, 439,696 (62%) of whom had only one hospitalization recorded.
 The median number of hospitalizations per patient was 1 (range 1-176, [1.0 , 2.0])."

 The first paragraph of a results section of a typical medical paper is chock-full of this stuff.
 If we find an error in how we calculated any of this, or find that there was a mistake in the database that needs fixing (and this happens woefully often), all of the numbers need replaced.
 It's a pain.